 Financial Distress is a situation when a company is struggling to generate enough profits to meet its financial obligations.
 There could be various reasons for such a situation.
-However, some of the most common ones are illiquid assets, high fixed costs, unfavorable macro trends and so on.
+However, some of the most common ones are illiquid assets, high fixed costs, unfavorable macro trends, etc.

-Some of the signs of a company facing financial distress are – unable to pay creditors and third parties, facing challenges to pay monthly bills and salaries.
+Some of the signs of a company facing financial distress are being unable to pay creditors and third parties and facing challenges to pay monthly bills and salaries.
 When a company is in such a situation, it not only affects the higher management.
 The employees might also suffer from lower morale and higher stress due to the company not being able to meet its obligations.

 Reasons for Financial Distress